Steyr automobile: World War II and beyond

 During the war, Steyr-Daimler-Puch built vehicles like the Raupenschlepper, Ost for the German Wehrmacht armed forces, and afterwards, modified Fiat automobiles for Austrian consumption, adding swing axles and, in some models, engines of their own design.
 These were the "Steyr-Fiat" 1100 Mod E, followed by the 1400, which from 1953 got an Austrian 2-liter engine, and was named Steyr 2000.
 The production of Steyr automobiles was finally terminated in 1959, when it was replaced by the Fiat 1800/2100 six-cylinder models.

 From 1957 to 1973 the Puch 500 was built in the Graz plant with great success (almost 60,000 sold), using the Fiat 500 body but Steyr mechanics (to varying degrees - but always with the Austrian opposed twin engine); important versions were the 650 TR sports model and the 700 C microvan.
 From 1973 to 1975 some few Fiat 126 were equipped with the boxer twin engine for the Austrian market.

-Steyr-Daimler-Puch continued manufacturing utility vehicles, introducing the remarkable Haflinger (named for a Tyrolian horse) four-wheel drive truck in 1959, "probably the most versatile off-road vehicle ever produced."
+Steyr-Daimler-Puch continued manufacturing utility vehicles, introducing the remarkable Haflinger (named for a Tyrolian pony) four-wheel drive truck in 1959, "probably the most versatile off-road vehicle ever produced."
 Able to cross almost any terrain and scale mountains, they typically had only a two-cylinder air-cooled boxer 643 cc (39ci) engine of 20 kW (27 hp).
-The performance attracted military orders, and led to the much heavier and stronger 4x4/6x6 Pinzgauer.
+The performance attracted military orders, and led to the much heavier and stronger 4x4/6x6 Pinzgauer (named after a cattle breed from Salzburg).
 From 1972 Steyr-Daimler-Puch collaborated with Mercedes in the design and manufacturing of the more comfortable, Puch G version of the Mercedes-Benz G-Class, built by Magna Steyr up to today.